2024-09-06

 Noel and I made up the Bob Crabtree Society, open to people who knew where that comment was and what it did.

 In 1964, Prof. Pool arranged for us to get an office on the fifth floor of the new Tech Square building, right next to a public terminal room.
 It was great.
-We could almost always find a free terminal, either next door or upstairs, and more importantly there were other programmers there at all hours.
+We could almost always find a free terminal, either next door or on the 9th floor of Tech Square, and more importantly, there were other programmers there at all hours.
 We learned from them, shared code, made friendships, tried to impress.
 The term "hacker" is now disreputable, but it was not so then, and we learned from some of the greatest hackers in the world.

 (I also wrote a few data analysis programs for the Comp Center's IBM 1401, which was used to create input and print output tapes for the 7094.
 It sat idle a lot, and using the machine was free, so we ran basic analyses on the 1401 for our users before they submitted batch crosstabs jobs.)